TIBHannover/python-ecology-lesson/_episodes/03-index-slice-subset.md

 DataFrame by name.
 There are two ways to do this:

 ~~~
+# Select a 'subset' of the data using the column name
 # TIP: use the .head() method we saw earlier to make output shorter
-# Method 1: select a 'subset' of the data using the column name
 surveys_df['species_id']

-# Method 2: use the column name as an 'attribute'; gives the same output
-surveys_df.species_id
 ~~~
 {: .language-python}